Abigael-Sila/Board-cut-price-calculator-app/README.md

-# Board Calculator App for Onyi's Interior Design
+# Board Cut Price Calculator App

 A simple, offline calculator app for quickly determining the price of board portions based on dimensions.